You Were Told to Be Careful. You Stopped Lifting, Stopped Jumping, Stopped Trusting Your Own Body. That Ends Here.

 -

-If you have been diagnosed with osteoporosis or osteopenia and have no idea what to do next — this guide was written for you.
+If you've been diagnosed with osteoporosis or osteopenia and have no idea what to do next — this guide was written for you.
 Dr. Dawn Andalon walks you through exactly how bone density responds to exercise, which movements build bone safely, and which common exercises actually increase your fracture risk.
-You will learn what therapeutic Pilates and targeted strength training can do for your skeleton that a supplement alone never will.
-Clear.
-Evidence-based.
+You'll learn what therapeutic Pilates and targeted strength training can do for your skeleton that a supplement alone never will.
+Practical.
+Specific.
 Written specifically for women over 40 who want real answers about their bone health.

 Helping Women with Osteoporosis in Encinitas, CA, San Diego County, & Beyond